-federal revenue and allowance to tuition and fees and/or auxiliary enterprises (for room and board, books, meals, etc.).
+• Federal revenue and allowance to tuition and fees and/or auxiliary enterprises (for room and board, books, meals, etc.).
 If the Pell Grant is counted as federal revenue, then there should be an offsetting discount/allowance to tuition and fees revenue and/or auxiliary enterprise revenue so that the Pell Grants are not being double counted in the institution's revenues.
+It is rare for private-for-profit institutions to treat Pell Grants this way.
+Do not choose this option unless you are absolutely certain it's correct.